Lieutenant Colonel, The Royal Marines (1994-2012)

 Chris addresses the issue of the all too frequent gap between strategy and execution, often the result of planning procedures that lack quality and stress-resistance.
 Using real-life examples from both the military and business, and elements of his Harvard Business Review article, Chris paints a vivid picture of what great planning in ‘fluid situations’ looks like.
 Based on personal experience in highly complex situations, Chris demonstrates convincingly the importance of organisations being agile and open to change – and above all how they can build these capabilities.

-Chris is a leading practitioner of corporate wargames as part of his highly effective approach to stress testing and evaluating plans before committing resources to action.
+Chris Paton is a leading practitioner of corporate wargames as part of his highly effective approach to stress testing and evaluating plans before committing resources to action.
 These sessions can be run for durations between half a day and two days and they simulate how conditions will develop over time.
 He has used this technique with Shell to conduct wargames on their 10-year North Sea Brent Decommissioning programme.
 He remains in support to Shell with strategy wargames, team coherence, change programmes and planning workshops.
+Currently, Chris is working with Waitrose, who have agreed to a 12 month contract which will see them using wargaming to help test future projects in order to ensure that they ultimately get things right for their customers.

 We’re here to help.